 If you cancel your holiday due to reasons that you can claim for on your insurance policy, then this is the first step that you will need to take in order to have your deposits and payments refunded.
 We can only refund payments if we are able to re-sell your reserved dates (less any admin fees, extra advertising costs or discounts that we have to give in order to sell the holiday dates).
 We are happy to provide any paperwork needed for your insurance claim.

-For guests from the UK, please remember that your EHIC card will no longer be valid from the 1st January 2021 as the UK has left the EU.
+For guests from the UK, please remember that your EHIC card will not replace full insurance now as the UK has left the EU.